ITProKyle/pre-commit-hook-yamlfmt/README.md

     - id: yamlfmt
 ```

+> [!TIP]
-:bulb: If a pre-commit hook changes a file, the hook fails with a warning that files were changed.
+> If a pre-commit hook changes a file, the hook fails with a warning that files were changed.

 Given this input: